 Winston Churchill led an extraordinary life, but perhaps the most remarkable element in his life was how he became prime minister in 1940.
 Just a few years earlier he was widely seen as politically isolated and was widely ridiculed for his views.
-Yet in 1940, he was appointed his nation’s Prime Minister at its darkest hours and became the leader of the fight against Nazi Germany.
-The reasons for this astounding change of political fortune was due to Churchill’s unstinting opposition to Nazi Germany and the realization by Parliament that he was the leader Britain needed its most desperate hour.
+Yet in 1940, he was appointed his nation’s Prime Minister at its darkest hours and became the leader of the fight against Germany.
+The reasons for this astounding change of political fortune was due to Churchill’s unstinting opposition to Germany and the realization by Parliament that his leadership was what Britain needed in its most desperate hour.

 Winston Churchill was born into one of Britain’s leading political and aristocratic families.
 His father Randolph Churchill was one of the leading political figures of his time.
 Churchill, from his youth, was a charismatic figure.
 He earned fame while still in his twenties, as a war journalist and for his exploits during the Boer War.
 Churchill joined the Conservative Party and eventually elected an M.P.
 During the First World War, he served as First Lord of the Admiralty (1911-15), in effect, he was in command of the British navy.
 Churchill was later forced to resign after the failure of the Gallipoli landings, in 1915.
 Churchill later served as an officer in the British army on the western front.